mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

  - Review the [terraform_loadtest.md](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/terraform_loadtest.md) documentation.
  - Some additional information on the above document
-    - AWS credentials are to be fetched from [onelogin](https://mattermost.onelogin.com/) and [added to terraform config](https://registry.terraform.io/providers/hashicorp/aws/latest/docs). <!-- docfix -->
-    - Enterprise license is to be fetched from [Developers:private](https://community.mattermost.com/private-core/channels/core-developers) <!-- docfix;  https://github.com/mattermost/enterprise/pull/1208 -->
     - When performing [this](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/terraform_loadtest.md#copy-and-modify-the-required-configuration) step, edit `MattermostLicenseFile` value to the path containing the license.
         - The fields `MattermostDownloadURL` and `LoadTestDownloadURL` point to the latest `mattermost-server`, and `load-test package`, to be used in the load-test.
         - That's the default option, when there's unmerged changes to `mattermost-server`, or `mattermost-load-test-ng`.